Micro-Stories Leading to Climate Action

 Prior to beginning her PhD program or her work with WFAN, Stephanie worked for the Center for Rural Affairs to advance water quality and renewable energy policy in the Midwest.
 She also completed a Masters of Science from the Iowa State University Sustainable Agriculture program.
 She has traveled extensively in Malawi, Tanzania, and Uganda.
 In addition to travel, Stephanie enjoys growing and preserving food, knitting, and spending time with her dog, Poplar.

-Linda Shenk is an Associate Professor of English at Iowa State University.
+Linda Shenk is a Professor of English at Iowa State University.
 In her research, she applies her background in storytelling and performance to how researchers and community members can co-create narratives that foster relationship building, action, and resilience.
 She teaches courses that bring together Shakespeare, Climate Change Theatre Action, community empowerment, and science communication.

 From the Women, Food and Agriculture Network: